 4. Making a formal access application

-If information can't be accessed through any of the above avenues, a formal access application can be submitted to Council.
-Council will request a formal application be made for information only as a last resort, likely necessary if an applicant asks for a large volume of information, if providing access would involve an unreasonable diversion of resources on behalf of Council (i.e. extensive search, retrieval from archives), or if the information sought involves personal or business information about third parties that must be consulted before the information can be released.
+If information can't be accessed through any of the above avenues, you can submit a formal access application to Council.
+Council will request a formal application be made for information only as a last resort.
+This may be necessary if an applicant asks for a large volume of information, if providing access would involve an unreasonable diversion of resources on behalf of Council (i.e. extensive search, retrieval from archives), or if the information sought involves personal or business information about third parties that must be consulted before the information can be released.

 Section 41 of the GIPA Act lists the formal requirements for making a valid access application: